hoganlab-fish/emumadz/source/postprocess.rst

    <summary><a>Optional hard filtering.</a></summary>

 .. warning::
     These filters may be too stringent for this use case.
 Only use if you are seeing an excess of false positives.
+Note that it is possible to later filter out false positives.

 .. code-block:: shell